Head Football Coach

 2002 - Present

-Before going to USC, Pough was on of the top high school coaches in the Palmetto State, leading Fairfield-Central to a perfect 15-0 record in 1996 and claiming the Class AAA state title.
+Prior to taking the reins at South Carolina State, Pough spent five seasons as an assistant at the University Of South Carolina (USC), the last three as a running backs coach under Lou Holtz.
+During his stint at USC, he helped build the Gamecocks into one of the top offensive teams in the SEC.
+USC made back-to-back appearances in the Outback Bowl in 2000 and 2001.
+Before going to USC, Pough was one of the top high school coaches in the Palmetto State, leading Fairfield-Central to a perfect 15-0 record in 1996 and claiming the Class AAA state title.
 He earned South Carolina High School League (SCHSL) Coach-of-the-Year honors for his efforts, the first of such three honors.
 Pough also had coaching stints at Keenan High in Columbia, where he built the Raiders into one of the top Class AAA teams in the state.

+In his final two seasons (1973 and 1974) as a player for SC State, the Orangeburg native and former offensive lineman helped the Bulldogs to a 15-7-1 record, a league crown and back-to-back postseason appearances seasons.
 After graduating in 1975, he joined the staff at nearby Orangeburg-Wilkinson High (1976-79), before returning to his alma mater as an assistant coach in 1979.
 The Bulldogs made consecutive trips to the Div.
 1-AA playoffs (1981 & 1982) during his tenure as an assistant.

 Pough and his wife, Josie are the parents of two sons--Oliver “Bud” IV and Lee Judson and a daughter-in-law, Dr. Natalie Odom Pough.